KylePep/hackathon_summer_2024/README.md

 # Random events
 The playing field gets turned on it's head with random events that effect the player or effect the entire battle field.

+## MVP
+- Players will be able to login, do a simple clicker challenge, then see their results lower the global count of -Dragons -Big Dragon HP.
+Then send help anonymously to other players.

+## IDEAl
+- Everything looks pretty.
+Some story added, Characters and NPC's.

+## FEATURE RICH
+- The app on a global scale will be effected by events.